cloudteam4153/ms4-classification/TEAM_INTEGRATION.md

 A: You can re-classify it.
 New classification will be created (we keep history).

 **Q: Do I need authentication?**
-A: Only for POST (creating classifications).
-GET requests are public.
+A: No!
+All endpoints are public.
+OAuth/JWT is handled by Sanjay's service.

 ---

 ## 🐛 Troubleshooting

-**401 Unauthorized**
-- Make sure you're sending: `Authorization: Bearer <token>`
-- Get JWT token from Sanjay's OAuth flow

 **404 Message Not Found**
 - Check that message_id exists in Sanjay's service